Egnosa/lolautoaccept/README.md

-*For whom it may concern, I don't do github stuff, so if there are any mistakes in my way of doing things feel free to share them with me.*
+*For whom it may concern, I don't do github stuff, so if there are any mistakes in my way of doing things feel free to share them with me.
+This is like a github learning test project.*

 Execute lolaccpt.py file. **Your league client HAS TO BE 1280 X 720.** It is designed to be work in that resolution.